1. FC Köln II

-The team has qualified for the first round of the DFB-Pokal, the German Cup, seven times and managed to reach the second round, three times.
+The team has qualified for the first round of the DFB-Pokal, the German Cup, seven times and reached the second round three times.
 The team currently plays in the fourth tier of German Football, the Regionalliga West.

 History

 Their biggest ever win was in May 2013 when they defeated MSV Duisburg II 9-0.
-In the 2001–02 season, the managed to win the Oberliga Nordrhein and was promoted to the Regionalliga Nord, but was then relegated back to it in the 2007–08 season.
+In the 2001–02 season, it won the Oberliga Nordrhein and was promoted to the Regionalliga Nord, but was then relegated back to it in the 2007–08 season.
 They joined the Regionalliga West in 2008 when the Oberliga Nordrhein became defunct and finished 8th in their first season.

 They have played in the DFB-Pokal 10 times.
 The first ever time was in the 1976–77 season when they were knocked out in the first round by Hamburger SV.
 The most recent time playing in the cup was in the 2005–06 season when they were knocked out by Hannover 96 in the first round, in a 0-4 home loss.